-- 1. Review and consider all information about Bay College's programs before enrolling. - 2.
-Complete a financial aid application accurately and on time.
+- 1. Review and consider all information about Bay College's programs before enrolling. - Complete a financial aid application accurately and on time.
+Intentional misreporting on the application form for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under U.S. Criminal code.
+Submit all additional documentation responses of an application accurately and on time.
 Intentional misreporting on the application form for federal financial aid is a violation of the law and is considered a criminal offense subject to penalties under U.S. Criminal code. - 3.
 Submit all additional documentation requested, and/or any corrections or new information. - 4.
 Read, understand, and keep copies of all forms that the student is asked to sign.
 Accept responsibility for all agreements signed. - 5.
 Perform any Work-Study job in a satisfactory manner. - 6.
 Know and comply with withdrawal procedures. - 7.
 Know and comply with refund procedures. - 8.
 Notify the Financial Aid Office of any changes in status.
 Failure to do so could jeopardize future aid eligibility. - 9.
 Notify the Financial Aid Office if an agency is paying tuition and/or fees; or if the student is receiving a scholarship, fellowship, assistantship or traineeship.